 Access is limited during peak times to preserve the area’s natural beauty, so many locals recommend taking the shuttle from Aspen Highlands or securing a sunrise permit to experience the quiet beauty of the Bells at dawn.

 From Aspen Filmfest to intimate singer-songwriter nights, the Wheeler brings a lively dose of creativity to town.
+For those seeking what to do in Aspen besides skiing, this historic venue offers a memorable indoor experience that reflects the town’s rich artistic spirit.
 A visit here feels like stepping into Aspen’s storied past while enjoying its ever-evolving present—a reminder that mountain life can be just as rich indoors as it is outside.

 For fine dining, Matsuhisa Aspen, housed in a cozy Victorian home, offers innovative Japanese-Peruvian cuisine crafted by famed chef Nobu Matsuhisa.
 For a more relaxed vibe, White House Tavern serves up hearty American classics like crispy chicken sandwiches and craft cocktails, perfect for an après-ski meal.
 Those seeking an elevated experience often find themselves at Element 47 at The Little Nell, where the focus on locally sourced ingredients and a world-class wine list creates a dining experience that's as memorable as the scenery.